 In order to further foster the strong ownership culture among the Company's senior executive management team and ensure the continued direct alignment of management and shareholder interests, and consistent with emerging corporate governance trends, the Company has adopted a share ownership policy.
-The policy contains guidelines for NEOs and Trustees to own at all times a certain level of the Company's Common Shares (including Restricted Share Units, LTIP Units, Restricted LTIP Units and OP units).
-The share ownership guidelines are not mandatory but rather are recommended targets as follows:
+The policy contains mandates for NEOs and Trustees to own at all times a certain level of the Company's Common Shares (including Restricted Share Units, LTIP Units, Restricted LTIP Units and OP units) within 5 years of appointment to such position.
+The share ownership guidelines are as follows:

-Title Multiple Ownership Requirement Met as of December 31, 2023 (2) CEO 10 x Base Salary + Cash Bonus Yes All other NEOs 3 x Base Salary + Cash Bonus Yes Non-Employee Trustees 3x total annual fees Yes (1)
+Title Multiple Ownership Requirement Met as of December 31, 2024 (2) CEO 10 x Base Salary Yes All other NEOs 3 x Base Salary Yes Non-Employee Trustees 5x total annual cash fees Yes (1)

-- (1) All non-employee Trustees have met the recommended targets with the exceptions of Mr. McIntyre who joined the Board during March 2021, Mr. Denien who joined the Board during October 2022, and Ms. Woodhouse who joined the Board during January 2023. - (2) In determining whether NEOs have met the recommended targets, unearned performance-based awards are excluded from the ownership level calculation.
+- (1) All non-employee Trustees have met the recommended targets with the exception of Ms. Woodhouse who joined the Board during January 2023. - (2) In determining whether NEOs have met the recommended targets, unearned performance-based awards are excluded from the ownership level calculation.